Our clinical processes are designed by practising GPs and reviewed regularly to ensure every patient interaction meets Australian standards.

 Patient feedback is integrated into our quality cycle.
 Every interaction generates an opportunity for the patient to report concerns, and those reports feed directly into clinical review processes.
 A complaint about a declined request is treated differently from a complaint about communication - both are investigated, but through different pathways with different clinical oversight.

 InstantMed maintains strict prescribing boundaries that go beyond minimum regulatory requirements.
 We do not prescribe Schedule 8 (controlled) substances under any circumstances.
-This is a hard boundary enforced at the platform level — our intake system will not accept requests for these medications, and our doctors cannot override this restriction.
+This is a hard boundary enforced at the platform level - our intake system will not accept requests for these medications, and the restriction cannot be clinician-overridden.
 There is no clinical scenario in which an asynchronous telehealth consultation is the appropriate channel for initiating or continuing controlled substance therapy.

 We focus on repeat prescriptions for medications that the patient is already established on, prescribed by their regular GP or specialist.
 We do not initiate new medications for complex conditions, adjust doses for medications with narrow therapeutic indices, or prescribe medications that require monitoring through blood tests or other investigations that we cannot facilitate remotely.